Frojd/Wagtail-Pipit/README.md

 Kaja is a [Wagtail CMS](https://wagtail.io/) boilerplate which aims to provide an easy and modern developer workflow with a React-rendered frontend.

-The benefit of using Kaja is that we can cherry-pick the best JavaScript tools and have a modern frontend stack while still not making the trade-off normaly would by running our application completly headless.
+The benefit of using Kaja is that we can cherry-pick the best JavaScript tools and have a modern frontend stack while still not making the trade-off normally would by running our application completely headless.

 ## Features